HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf233.md

     In CF219, a feature was introduced where [DX version 9.5 is automatically applied](../../deployment/install/traditional/cf_install/index.md) to an 8.5 or 9.0 installation if the configuration setting `install_95=true` is set.
 Note that a later CF might apply 9.5 by default unless you set `install_95=false`.
 This statement is not a guarantee of future releases or their features.

 ## Digital Experience 9.5 Container Version

+### Brazilian Portuguese, Japanese, and Spanish translations now available

+=== "Containers"
+    The HCL DX Help Center is now available in Brazilian Portuguese, Japanese, and Spanish.
+To switch languages, select an option from the dropdown menu in the top-right corner of any page.

 ### DAM - Database Analysis